-With the purchase of a Dolphin American 12 Jon boat, I needed a way to transport it to the river.
+With the purchase of a Dolphin American 12 Jon boat, I needed a way to transport it to the the river.
 The solution?
-Build a boat dolly with wheels.
+Build a boat dolly on wheels.

-I found a free set of bicycle wheels, and all they needed was a coat of paint.
+I managed to find a free set of bicycle wheels that someone was parting with – I freshened them up with a coat of paint.

-Since the boat just rests on the dolly, it needed to be secured to keep the vessel from slipping off.
-To solve this, I created a wooden brace that connects to the oarlocks holes.
+Since the boat rests on top of the dolly, there was nothing to secure it from slipping off the rear end.
+To solve this I created a brace that ties into the oar locks of the boat.
 A ratchet tie-down strap was used to secure the brace to the dolly frame.

-The frame was stained with Behr outdoor deck paint, and old carpet was attached to the hull supports – to prevent scratching.
-It took about 10 hours to construct, and it works fantastic – exceeding expectations.
+It took about 10 hours to construct this, and it works fantastic – far beyond my expectations.
 The positioning of the axel is key – the weight distribution needs to be 55% (front) to 45% (rear).
-With this, minimal force is needed to physically move the entire unit.
+Doing this allows minimal force to move the entire dolly.

 Here is a YouTube video I created of the entire process: